Contact Shirley 07933 326 157

 - Prior to becoming a Counsellor I was a Project Manager in the electronics sector for over 18 years where I gained extensive experience of working in large, complex multi-disciplined teams and gained an appreciation of the difficulties of working to tight timescales and budgets.

 Thank you for visiting my page.
 I am a BACP Accredited Counsellor working with Individuals and Couples.
-I have been in private practice for over 7 years (since 2009) and recently set up Portsmouth Therapy Partnership as Co-Founder and Partner.
-I have been working with clients for over 11 years (since 2005) and have held BACP Accreditation since 2009.
+I have been in private practice for over 12 years (since 2009) and in 2016 set up Portsmouth Therapy Partnership as Co-Founder and Partner.
+I have been working with clients for over 16 years (since 2005) and have held BACP Accreditation since 2009.
 I pride myself in offering a warm, respectful and professional service to Clients (Individuals and Couples) who are either experiencing difficulties in the lives or who would like to take the opportunity to undertake some Personal Development.

 I am a firm believer that at the heart of our work lies the therapeutic relationship.
 It is this relationship that fosters the right conditions which can enable you to attain a different perspective and which can in turn feel empowering and liberating.
 My aim as your counsellor is to offer you a safe and supportive space in which you can explore the things in life that may be causing you to struggle or feel distressed.
 My work encourages self-exploration which can lead you to attain greater clarity in your life, this in turn can help you to find coping strategies and helpful resources.